Historic Preservation Frequently Asked Questions

 What is Marshfield's Historic Register?

-It is a listing of property that has historical significance.
+It is a listing of property that have historical significance.
 This significance can be based on its architectural standards.
-It also can be based on the significance of a former resident, the designer or builder.
+It also can be based on the significance of a former resident, the designer, or builder.

 Being listed on the city’s register does not automatically confer listing on the state or national registers.
 State and national listings can provide tax incentives to property owners who list their home or business.

 What does it mean to list my property on Marshfield's Historic Register?

 Listing your home or business helps preserve our heritage.
 Once listed, changes to the exterior of the property must be approved by the city’s Historic Preservation Committee through a certificate of appropriateness.
 Through this process the committee will help you choose improvements that are in keeping with the historic nature of your property.

 Does the committee have to approve changes to the inside of historic properties?